Foreword

 All enterprises have multiple security tools that they use across their networks, endpoints, and cloud applications.
 Whether these are used to protect internal and external sensitive content communications is another question.

-When asked whether they use capabilities like multi-factor authentication, encryption, and governance tracking and controls for such communications, results are mixed (Figure 46).
+When asked whether they use capabilities like multi-factor authentication, encryption, and governance tracking and controls for such communications, results are mixed (Figure 54).
 Nearly six in 10 (59%) say these protections are always in place for external sensitive content communications.
 Almost everyone else says that they are in place some of the time.
+North American respondents have the highest security posture, with 67% reporting they do so all the time versus 57% for Asia-Pacific and 53% for EMEA respondents.

 56% of organizations said how they measure and manage sensitive content communications security requires some improvement—33% greater than last year’s percentage.